Spebby/Spebby/README.md

 ### Hi there 👋

-My name is Thom (Spebby) Mott, I'm an amatuer programmer hoping to make something enjoyable and special in my free time, while continuing to learn more about computers and the languages in which we communicate with them.
+My name is Thom (Spebby) Mott, I'm an game developer programmer hoping to make something enjoyable and special, while continuing to learn more about computers and the languages in which we communicate with them.